IMPORTANT INFORMATION ABOUT AMENITIES:

 Not all campsites have identical amenities.
 Read the campsite information on the reservations website to see photos of campsites; check availability and fees; find out whether a specific site is wheelchair accessible, has access to water, bathouses or pit toilets, or has electric hookup; and learn other important information.

-Gorges State Park offers primitive camping in a spectacular natural environment.
+Gorges State Park offers primitive backcountry camping in a spectacular natural environment.
 A favorite park for backpackers who are looking to get away from the beaten trail, campers will find solitude after the strenuous hike.

 Primitive camping is available from the Frozen Creek Access Area and the Grassy Ridge Access Area.
 There are six designated backpack sites along the Foothills Trail near the southern boundary of Gorges State Park.
-These sites are free of charge and are available on a first-come, first-served basis.
+These sites are free of charge and are available on a first-come-first-served basis.
 They are not reservable.
 Access to the Foothills Trail at Gorges State Park is at the Frozen Creek parking lot.
 Follow the square yellow markers on the Cane Brake Trail.